Bill Cosby's daughter Ensa dead at 44

-The Associated Press reported that the actor’s spokesman said she died in Massachusetts.
-No cause of death was given, but according to TMZ, Ensa Cosby has a history of medical issues.
+The Associated Press reported that the actor’s spokesman, Andrew Wyatt, said she died Friday in Massachusetts from kidney disease.

+Wyatt asked for prayers and peace for the Cosby family and did not give any other details, The AP reported.

 Ensa Cosby was a supporter of her father as he was accused of sexual assault and abuse by more than 60 women.
 Us Weekly reported that she issued a statement before one of her father’s court appearances in May 2017.